-Cinema & Media Studies (CAMS) is devoted to the interdisciplinary study of moving images, still images and sound.
-The curriculum emphasizes critical studies in film and visual images in addition to sound studies and digital video and audio production.
+The Cinema & Media Studies (CAMS) curriculum emphasizes critical studies in film, visual images and sound in addition to digital video and audio production.
 Courses range from global and Hollywood film studies to fiction and nonfiction filmmaking, animation, digital photography, graphic design, site-specific and mobile media, writing for film and television, television studio production and audio recording.

 Five faculty members with specializations in cinema, visual and sound studies or digital media production anchor the curriculum.
 Additionally, a number of extra-departmental faculty offer film and media courses from within their disciplines, such as "Music and Media" or "Media and Politics."

-Formal study in CAMS is supplemented by a rich array of media-oriented activities and opportunities, including a regular off-campus study program exploring New Media in Europe and Asia, film screenings sponsored by the College Film Society and the Student Union Movie Organization (SUMO), an International Film Forum and a variety of festivals and exhibitions for showcasing student work.
+Formal study in CAMS is supplemented by a rich array of media-oriented activities and opportunities, including off-campus study programs exploring New Media in Europe and Asia and film culture in Latin America, film screenings sponsored by the College Film Society and the Student Union Movie Organization (SUMO), an International Film Forum and a variety of festivals and exhibitions for showcasing student work.

 We encourage you to browse this site, visit us in the Weitz Center for Creativity, or contact a faculty member if you have questions.
 Come study with us!